sulu/sulu/src/Sulu/Bundle/AdminBundle/Resources/js/services/Router/README.md

 Finally, `options` are additional values that can be set on the server side to influence the behavior of the react application.

+In addition to that there is an optional `parent` attribute.
+This can be used in order to build a hierarchy of routes.
+This means that the path is prepended by the path of the parent.
+The routes accessible by the router's properties have access to its relatives: The `parent` key there is a reference to its parent route, and there is also a `children` key containing all the children of this route.

 The `Router` tries to imitate the naming of [Symfony](https://symfony.com/doc/current/components/http_foundation.html), therefore it has three different properties, which are observable, to retrieve routing parameters - `attributes` and `query`.
 In addition to that there is a `route` parameter allowing to access the route options.
 The following examples